Gints Bude

 Gints Bude (born 23 April 1971, Riga) is a Latvian fashion designer and an expert of clothing and dress code.
 He was the first Latvian designer who established his fashion house in 1990.
-Also was also the first one to start tutoring young models in Latvia.
+He was also the first one to start tutoring young models in Latvia.

 Biography

 Gints Bude graduated from college, qualifying as a tailor.
 After that he studied Fashion garment pattern making and sewing technology in Riga Technical University.
-In 1988-89, he worked as a tailor in clothing company "Rīgas modes" (Riga fashions) experimental factory as a new collections tailor.
+In 1988–89, he worked as a tailor in clothing company "Rīgas modes" (Riga fashions) experimental factory as a new collections tailor.

 On 2 November 1990, he founded Gints BUDE fashion house and the first professional modeling school in Latvia.
 He has been a member of Baltic Fashion Designers association since 2004.

 Bude is a designer of men's and women's fashion collections presented in international fashion forums, fairs and events since 1994 - men's clothing fair in Europe "Herren-Mode-Wöche-Köln".
 Co-creator and organizer of Latvian festival "Mode.
 Māksla.
 Mūzika."
 (Fashion.
 Art.
 Music.) and "Zelta adata" (Golden needle) award.